 If you already have a sub and want to connect it with the Sonos Move you’re out of luck.
 The Sonos Move can not be paired with a subwoofer by itself.
 That said, if you already have a Sonos 5.1 setup you can group it with that system and take advantage of the existing subwoofer.

-Of course, you don’t have to open up an app at all if you don’t want to.
-You can also connect the Google Assistant or Amazon Alexa and control the speaker with your voice.
+Yes it does, but that’s not the only assistant that the Sonos Move is compatible with.
+If you want, you can also connect the Google Assistant and control the speaker with just your voice.
 I only connected the Google Assistant in my testing, and found that the microphones on the top of the Sonos Move did a better job at recognizing my voice while music was playing than the actual Google Home speakers do.
 If you’re not a fan of the speaker constantly using its microphones to listen to the hotword, you can do what I do and just toggle the microphone off when you’re not using it.
 Then, when I know I’m going to be using it and listening to music, I’ll un-mute the microphones and use it as intended.
 I was able to skip songs, play albums, set timers, and anything else that Google Home speakers can do.

 How long does the battery on the Sonos Move last?